rikusoikkeli/flocking-algorithm/README.md

 3. Cohesion: steer to move towards the average position of local flockmates

 To run this you'll need Unity version 2020.3.7f1.

+Oh and I added the feature for them to avoid obstacles, too.